Coastal Home Insurance: Higher Costs, Wind Deductibles & Requirements

 How Percentage Wind Deductibles Work

-Instead of a fixed dollar amount, a wind or hail deductible is calculated as a percentage of your home's insured dwelling value — typically 1% to 5%, though some high-risk coastal areas see deductibles as high as 10%.
+Instead of a fixed dollar amount, a wind or hurricane deductible is calculated as a percentage of your home's insured dwelling value, typically 1% to 5%, though some high-risk coastal areas see deductibles as high as 10% or more.
+In Florida, insurers are statutorily required to offer hurricane deductible options of $500, 2%, 5%, and 10%.

 Home Value 1% Deductible 2% Deductible 5% Deductible 10% Deductible